Astralchroma/Aggregator/.github/README.md

 ### Development and Self-Hosting
 Aggregator uses the Gradle build system, and as such building the project is easy as using `./gradlew build` (Linux) or `gradlew.bat` (Windows).
 Users who want to self-host the bot are expected to build it themselves, no pre-built jar files will be provided.

-The bot is written in Kotlin and uses MongoDB for data storage.
-There are not many contribution guidelines, just keep code clean.
+~~The bot is written in Kotlin and uses MongoDB for data storage.
+There are not many contribution guidelines, just keep code clean.~~ *Yea, that lasted.*

 For simplicity, instead of using a configuration file, Aggregator gets its credentials and configuration from environment variables: